facebookresearch/Neural-Code-Search-Evaluation-Dataset/README.md

 ```

 ## License
-Neural-Code-Search is CC-BY-NC 4.0 (Attr Non-Commercial Inter.) (e.g., FAIR) licensed, as found in the LICENSE file.
+Neural-Code-Search-Evaluation-Dataset is CC-BY-NC 4.0 (Attr Non-Commercial Inter.) (e.g., FAIR) licensed, as found in the LICENSE file.